OCA/field-service/fieldservice_vehicle/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to manage your vehicles and assign them to a person.
+This module allows you to manage your vehicles and assign them to a worker.

 **Table of contents**